France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

 You are responsible for making your way to Metz to meet your barge.
-Please arrive between 1:30 and 2:00 p.m.
-Please note that you cannot embark before this time, as the barge is being prepared for you.
-If you are late, you must contact the barge as soon as possible to make alternate arrangements because we sail shortly after this time.
+Please arrive between 1:30 and 2:00 p.m.—embarkment cannot occur before then, as the barge is being prepared for you.
+If you are late, contact the barge immediately to arrange alternate plans, since we sail shortly after this time.

 The barge will be moored in the canal between the Pont du Canal and the locks of Metz, near the rue de Paris and the rue George Aimé.

-After meeting the crew and your VBT trip leaders, settle in before participating in a bike safety session while cruising to Richemont.
-Here, you disembark for a bike-fitting and a short warm-up ride.
-Reunite with the barge at its new mooring point and have time to change before gathering for a welcome drink and dinner on board.
-Tonight, the barge moors in the quiet countryside, just outside the city of Thionville.
+After meeting the crew and your VBT trip leaders, settle in before joining a bike safety session while cruising to Richemont.
+There, you will disembark for a bike fitting and a short warm-up ride.
+Then, rejoin the barge at its new mooring point, have time to change, and gather for a welcome drink and dinner on board.
+Tonight, the barge will moor in the quiet countryside just outside Thionville.

 Today's Ride Choices